Dog reunited with owner 8 years after it went missing in Rochester

-Pheonix’ journey home wouldn’t have been possible without a microchip—a small implant that’s placed in a pet’s skin—that contains contact information should the pet get lost.
+Pheonix’s journey home wouldn’t have been possible without a microchip — a small implant that’s placed in a pet’s skin — that contains contact information should the pet get lost.
 Rochester Animal Services used the technology in March, after Phoenix was found sleeping in a city resident’s garage.
-Turns out, Pheonix was reported stolen in October 2013
+Turns out, Pheonix was reported stolen in October of 2013.

 The family was distraught to lose their then 5- month old puppy.
 The owner had since moved to Atlanta, but when when RAS contacted her she joyfully sent her son, still in Rochester, to get him.